 INSTITUTE FOR YOUNG DRAMATIC VOICES

-A recent addition to Dolora’s already challenging schedule is her role as vocal pedagogue and General Director of The Institute for Young Dramatic Voices which she founded in 2006.
-Born of a desire to train young dramatic singers and help them reach the world stage, the institute is an intensive 3-week summer program of study with leading coaches and voice teachers who understand the nature of large or unusual voices.
-It takes place annually in Orem, Utah in July.
+In addition to her outstanding performance career, Dolora is a passionate vocal pedagogue, having founded the Institute for Young Dramatic Voices in 2006, a vocal training program for large or unusual voices designed to help nurture their development according to their unique needs, and to help these young singers reach the world stage.
+The institute is an intensive 3-week summer program of study with leading coaches and voice teachers who understand the nature of large or unusual voices.

 Oregon-born but Nevada raised, Dolora Zajick studied voice with Ted Puffer, the conductor and former Artistic Director of the Nevada Opera, as well as professor at the Manhattan School of Music.
 She came to his attention when she joined the chorus of the Nevada Opera, while she was in pre-med at the University of Nevada.
 She eventually graduated from the University with both a Bachelor’s and a Master’s degree in music, before going to New York for further music studies at the Manhattan School of Music.
 After winning the Bronze Medal at the 7th International Tchaikovsky Competition in Moscow and being accepted in the San Francisco Opera’s Merola Program, she made her major operatic debut with the San Francisco Opera as Azucena in Il Trovatore which launched her into international stardom.